VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 In addition to the input files, you will need to know the restriction enzymes used to generate the data.
 For `fArcCen1`, the sequences are `GATC` since the restriction enzyme employed was MboI.
 This infomation is reported in the `re_bases.txt` file in the folder with the HiC reads.

-Before starting with the Salsa step, if more that one pair of reads are present in the HiC folder (like in this example), all the _R1_ reads must be concatenated in one file, while the _R2_ reads must be concatenated in other.
+Before starting with the Salsa step, if more than one pair of reads are present in the HiC folder (like in this example), all the _R1_ reads must be concatenated in one file, while the _R2_ reads must be concatenated in other.
 To do this, click the green button `Start Analysis` in your working project, and search and select the **File Concatenator** applet.
 The input of the applet are all the _R1_ files in the `phase` folder.
 Next, under `Workflow Actions`, select `Set Output Folder`, and specify the `phase` folder as output folder.
 Click `Run as Analysis...` to launch the applet.
 Finally, you need to **repeat this proceeding for the _R2_ reads** (please be sure of selecting the _R2_ reads **in the same order** the _R1_ reads were selected).

 Copy the latest version of the **scaffold_4_salsa** workflow from VGP tools into your project as explained before.
 The workflow performs the following steps: